pariyatti/kosa-rails/docs/api.md

   - no, many fields are ignored so this isn't a real supertype
 - Q: `to_json` in Ruby defaults to labeling types (such as `{"card": CardObj}`)... is this annoying in Dart deserialization?
   - A: yes. don't nest unnecessarily.
+- Q: Cards - "CTA" (Call to Action) or just "button"?
+  - A: just 'button'
+- Q: URLs - do we want semantic URLs over documents?
+  - A: yes.
+  - the documents might have very hetergenous structures
+  - there shouldn't be so many artefact types that routes become overwhelming
+  - ex. `/api/artefacts/audiobooks`
+  - https://jsonapi.org/ - we might want to implement some or all of this

 ## Stubbed ##